h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-08-08-college-placements-india.md

 exist but you aren't sure of applying directly to.

 The last paragraph brings me to another point.
 Apply everywhere.
 A lot of people try to tick a lot of boxes in job descriptions before applying.
 The truth is you don't have to.
 Don't apply for a `Director of Engineering` when only a new graduate but feel free applying to most junior/new graduate job posts.
 Job descriptions can be arbitrary, they might add words to create buzz.
 They might add words just to make their job post long enough.
-Now companies are realzing this problem of checking all boxes and mentioning this on their job post more and more, so I guess things are going in the right direction.
+Now companies are realizing this problem of checking all boxes and mentioning this on their job post more and more, so I guess things are going in the right direction.

+Tangential advice.
+Don't work for free.
+Not even an internship.
+Startups run by immediate _seniors_ offering opportunities aren't really offering anything.
+If they can't pay you in cash, try asking for equity.
+You could do what they are making you do as a side project or do something more interesting.
+You could start your own startup even.
+Almost always ask for money for a job.
+If you are good at something never do it for free.
+Getting paid, at  the least makes financial sense and sometime it implies that your work is valued.